 Was the industrial revolution in Cheshire built on salt? ... or was it cows? ...

 Cheshire cheese provided superb nourishment for the urban factory workers and then the deceased cow made a second contribution when by products from the carcase found ready markets.

-Maybe less in comparison to cheese production but bone manure & saltpetre were products from the cow which were required for agriculture and the manufacture of gunpowder and sulphuric acid ... sulphuric acid was an essential raw material for the chemical factories ... and gunpowder won wars ...
+Maybe less exciting in comparison to cheese production but bone manure & saltpetre were products from the cow which were required for agricultural revolutions & the manufacture of gunpowder and sulphuric acid ... sulphuric acid was one of the essential raw materialss for the chemical factories ... and gunpowder won wars.

 In 1841 John Bennett Lawes (1814–1900) began solubilising bones with sulphuric to make soluble superphosphates at his Deptford factory.
 Yet another major industrial use of sulphuric acid?

 Bones (or apatite rock or coprolites) - Ca3(PO4)2 + H2SO4 = Ca SO4 + Ca(H2PO4)2 superphosphate ...